brighamk/brighamk.github.io/_posts/2024-08-28-Mental-Health.md

 - **HIVTesting**: Adults who have ever been tested for HIV
 - **FluVaxLast12**: During the past 12 months, have you had either flu vaccine that was sprayed in your nose or flu shot injected into your arm?
 - **PneumoVaxEver**: Have you ever had a pneumonia shot also known as a pneumococcal vaccine?
 - **TetanusLast10Tdap**: Have you received a tetanus shot in the past 10 years?
 Was this Tdap, the tetanus shot that also has pertussis or whooping cough vaccine?
+(Yes received Tdap, Yes received tetanus shot but not sure what type, Yes received tetanus shot but not Tdap, No did not receive any tetanus shot in past 10 years)
 - **HighRiskLastYear**: You have injected any drug other than those prescribed for you in the past year.
 You have been treated for a sexually transmitted disease or STD in the past year.
 You have given or received money or drugs in exchange for sex in the past year.
 - **CovidPos**: Has a doctor, nurse, or other health professional ever told you that you tested positive for COVID-19?
+Options: Yes, tested positive using a home test without professional, No

 The first steps I took were to remove the Virgin Islands, Guam, Puerto Rico, Alaska and Hawaii records to focus on the contiguous 48 states plus the District of Colombia.